volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 There are 7 types considered to be *Primitive* and 1 *Reference* type*.*

-> A primitive is not an object and has no methods of its own.
+> *Primitive* is not an object and has no methods of its own.
 All *primitives are immutable*.
+>
+> *Reference* points to the object’s location in memory.
+It does not actually contain value.

 * Boolean - `true` or `false`
 * Null - no value